 RCR Courses and Contacts

-College of Health and the Office of Research Integrity are hosting a nine-month RCR Training Program on the first Friday of each month.
 Attendees can complete their RCR training requirements in monthly sessions with presentations by OSU faculty and staff.
-This program will allow recipients of NIH career development and training grants to meet their 8-hour, face-to-face training obligations, and for other researchers to meet their requirements and recommendations from other funding agencies.
+This program will allow recipients of NIH career development and training grants to meet their 8-hour, face-to-face training obligations, and for other researchers to meet the requirements and recommendations from other funding agencies.
 All are welcome to attend.

 Responsible conduct of research course offered by the OSU Graduate School.
 Training topics include: